iqtree/iqtree.github.io/doc/Home.md

 Please follow [**Getting started guide**](Quickstart) once you downloaded IQ-TREE.

+See [Release notes](../releases) for more details of this version or to download older versions.

 If you want to obtain and build IQ-TREE source code, please refer to [Compilation guide](Compilation-Guide).

-To download older versions please refer to [Release notes](../releases).

 IQ-TREE web service